 The Directors recommend that an investment in Acadian Diversified Alpha Equity UCITS should not constitute a substantial portion of an investor's portfolio and may not be appropriate for all investors.
 Investors' attention is drawn to the risk factors set out in the section entitled "Risk Considerations".
+The Acadian Diversified Alpha Equity UCITS may invest substantially in FDI.
 The Net Asset Value of the Acadian Diversified Alpha Equity UCITS is likely to have a high volatility.